Laser Rail Inspection System (LRAIL™)

 Click on the movie below to see high resolution 3D scans from the LRAIL.

-- Simultaneous 3D geometry measurement and high-resolution Imaging
+- Simultaneous 3D point cloud and and 2D high-resolution Imaging

 - Daytime and night-time operation, immunity to shadows

-- Concrete tie rating (skew angle, crack length, width)
+- Concrete tie grading (location, skew angle, crack length, crack depth, crack width, tie grade)

 - Joint detection and gap measurement